robriks/ethernaut-solutions/magic-number/walkthrough.md

     }
 }
 ```

+## But our solution is not as optimized as our hand-drawn bytecode!

 This is the bare minimum yul code necessary to store 0x2a (42) into memory at slot 0x40 and then return 2 bytes from slot 0x40.
 This should accomplish something very similar to the opcodes we decided on, but you'll notice that it doesn't compile down to exactly the same instructions we chose: